1Shubham7/cka-notes/tls-rbac.md

-Firstly, how the website and server communicate:
+dFirstly, how the website and server communicate:

 ![image](https://github.com/user-attachments/assets/efa1526a-ea74-4ff8-a2af-d3798e2496a8)